On 25 May 2018, the Department for Environment, Food and Rural Affairs (Defra) lifted the Avian Influenza Prevention Zone.

-If you keep poultry – whether that’s a few birds in your garden or a large commercial flock – you must take steps now to review your biosecurity.
-You should also:
+However, if you keep poultry – whether that’s a few birds in your garden or a large commercial flock - Suffolk Trading Standards urge you to:

 - minimise movement in and out of your bird enclosure